croteaucarine/simdjson_node_objectwrap/README.md

 cd simdjson_node_objectwrap
 npm install
 ```

+## Constructor
+- new simdjson() : Creates an empty object. load and parse must be called in order to manipulate the object.
+- new simdjson(string document) : Creates a fully manipulable object.
+- new simdjson(object path) : Key path must me used to send defined path as string (example : {path : 'mydoc.json'}).
+Creates a fully manipulable object.
+- new simdjson(object doc) : Key path must me used to send document as string (example : {doc : docVariable}).
+Creates a fully manipulable object.

 ## Code usage and example
 The library implements JSON parsing and basic JSON methods length and keys.
 It is also iterable and compatible with JSON.stringify(), Object.getOwnPropertyNames(), and Object.getOwnPropertyDescriptors().
 The library also implements navigation through JSON pointer defined by the [RFC6901 standard](https://tools.ietf.org/html/rfc6901).